SEE Program Information

 The Patent Examiner Technical Training Program offers technologists, scientists, engineers, and other experts from industry and academia an opportunity to voluntarily provide technical training and expertise to patent examiners in-person or virtually from their own location.

-In-person presentations can be made at our Alexandria, Virginia headquarters or at one of our satellite offices in Detroit, Michigan and Denver, Colorado.
+In-person presentations can be made at our Alexandria, Virginia headquarters or at one of our regional offices in Dallas, Texas, Denver, Colorado, Detroit, Michigan and Silicon Valley, California.

 To learn more, visit the Patent Examiner Technical Training Program (PETTP) page.

 Stakeholder Training on Examination Practice and Procedure (STEPP)

 The Stakeholder Training on Examination Practice and Procedure program offers those interested training opportunities to better their understanding of the examination process at the USPTO.
 Training material used is derived from material developed for training patent examiners.

 To learn more visit the Stakeholder Training on Examination Practice and Procedure (STEPP) page.